William Black (actor): Films

 At the time that Black was initially appearing on Broadway, the American film industry was centered in the New York metropolitan area.
-Black's first film appearance was in 1916, in a film called Vanity.
-He worked consistently, generally playing small parts, through 1919 and into the early 1920s, when the pace of his appearances slowed down.
-Whether or not this was the result of the industry's switch to sound is not clear.
+Black's first film appearance was in 1916 in a film titled Vanity.
+He worked consistently, generally playing small parts, through 1919 and into the early 1920s.
 By the mid-20s, his film appearances were few, with two films in 1924, two in 1926, and then two in 1930.
 His next film appearance was in 1935, followed by two uncredited appearances in 1938 and 1941, when he was in Hello, Sucker in a bit part.